albertomh/albertomh.com/src/en/2025/djangoconeu-2025.md

 hear concerns & suggestions regarding the framework's trajectory.

 - Emma Dellescolle's introduction to the Steering Council for the 6.x release cycle pulled back the curtain on the project's governance and keeping decision-making nimble.
 - Carlton Gibson had the best take on 'consensus' I've heard - one of building trust.
-Framing Django as 'a community first, a web framework second' cemented why it is one of the best tools to build with.
+  Framing Django as "a community first, a web framework second" cemented why it is one of the best tools to build with.

 The technical deep-dives I attended were excellent, and left me eager to share insights with colleagues:

 - Haki Benita's lively tour of best practices for foreign keys & indexes, with plenty of actionable advice for writing robust migrations.
 - Jacob Walls' talk on dynamic models threatened to go completely over my head, but he made the subject accessible and pragmatic.
 - Tom Carrick brought securing the Django Admin into the 21st century with his demo of adding passkeys to an app, sharing many lessons from doing so.

 <img src="/assets/img/post/2025/2025-04_djangoconEU-2.jpg" alt="TODO" class="img-fluid">